Augustine of Hippo's philosophy of time meets general relativity: Conclusions

 \section{Conclusions}

-In this work I presented a picture for the beginning of the Universe which seems to be able to solve the homogeneity and entropy problems.
-The main idea is that the Big Bang has to be replaced with a null hypersurface such that all the points on it have the same chronological future (i.e. future distinction is violated).
-As a consequence they (almost) causally communicate between them and so homogeneity and thermalization hold there.
-Moreover, the points in the last scattering (spacelike) hypersurface have chronological pasts that contain one and hence all points of this null hypersurface, a fact which clarifies the observed temperature homogeneity.
+In this work I presented a picture for the beginning of the Universe which seems to be able to solve the isotropy and entropy problems.
+In essence the Big Bang has to be replaced with a null hypersurface such that all the points on it have the same chronological future (i.e. future distinction is violated).
+As a consequence, the points in the last scattering (spacelike) hypersurface have chronological pasts that contain one and hence all points of this null hypersurface, a fact that clarifies the observed temperature homogeneity.

+While the solution of the isotropy problem is rather straightforward under this assumption, the solution to the entropy problem relies on some conjectures and speculations.
+In part, this is unavoidable since we follow Penrose's idea, which relates the entropy of the universe with the Weyl tensor.
+The existence of such relation is itself a strong speculation though supported by physical arguments.
+Using this idea, and assuming that compact Cauchy horizons are differentiable, we were able to infer the result that the Big Bang, interpreted as a past Cauchy horizon, is generated by inextendible lightlike geodesics and hence that some components of the Weyl tensor vanish there, thus supporting Penrose's strategy of solution to the entropy problem.

 If proved necessary, the just mentioned beginning of the Universe may be followed by a period of inflation, so that it is indeed possible to join the good accomplishments of inflation with the solution of the homogeneity and entropy problems given by the above idea.